-Hi – My name is Malika Harricharan and I’m so glad you’ve stumbled upon my blog.
+Hi – I’m Malika Bowling and I’m so glad you’ve stumbled upon my blog.
 I’m a northern transplant with Indian heritage.
-I was born in Mumbai (formerly Bombay), India, but only lived there for a couple months before I was adopted by two wonderful, loving people.
-Thank goodness they adopted me, or I would have surely perished from the terrible living conditions in the orphanage where I was.
+I was born in Mumbai (formerly Bombay), India, but only lived there for a couple months before I was adopted by two wonderful people.
+Thank goodness they adopted me, or I would have surely perished from the terrible living conditions in the orphanage where I was placed.

 While in the orphanage, I was malnourished and mistreated to the point that when my adoptive parents came to get me, those managing the orphanage told them, “this baby will mostly likely die, you should choose another.”
 Determination led them to take their chances with me, literally smuggling me on a plane back to the United States.
 It was an incredible journey and they beat incredible odds to get me but that’s another story….To read the full story of the process, click here.

-I was fortunate enough to grow up in an affluent part of New Jersey and experienced the excitement of traveling to New York City on a regular basis.
+I was fortunate enough to grow up in an affluent part of New Jersey and was lucky to live close enough that we visited New York City on a regular basis (gosh I love that city!).
 In 1985, after his business collapsed, my father moved us to Atlanta.
 We were excited to begin a new life here, but our joy quickly turned to sadness as my mother was diagnosed with cancer.
 She passed away 3 years later before even reaching her 40th birthday.

-I love trying new foods.
-Some of the most exotic foods I’ve ever tried were Ostrich, Turtle and Alpaca.
-The Ostrich, which I had at a local Atlanta restaurant, was good and tasted like lean beef.
+Some of the most exotic foods I’ve ever tried are Turtle and Alpaca.
 The turtle I had while on a trip in the Cayman Islands.
 I had it in a soup – Turtle soup is actually quite common there.
 It tasted like chicken – no joke.
 And I had the Alpaca while visiting Peru.
 That is one meat I don’t care for at all, it tasted way too gamey.
 I don’t think that flavor would ever grow on me.

-I’ve lived in Cobb County the entire time I’ve been in Atlanta.
-I grew up in East Cobb and now live in Kennesaw.
 As someone who’s lived in the ATL since 1985, I remember the uproar created when they wanted to tear down the big chicken, the blizzard of ’93 (in March!), and the thrill of the Olympics coming to my city.
-After 26 years, I still think Atlanta is a great place to call home (well, except for the traffic).
+After all these decades, I still think Atlanta is a great place to call home (well, except for the traffic that seems to keep getting worse).

 Why should you read my reviews?

 They are unbiased reviews of restaurants around the Atlanta area.
-And I’m pretty picky and opinionated as I’m sure my friends can attest to, when it comes to food.
-I also do NOT get paid to write or have any of my meals expensed which means it is my hard-earned money (or my fiance Glen) paying for the meals, so you can bet I expect to get my money’s worth.
-I do, from time to time, get invited to media events to try out new restaurants or sample new menus, but I always disclose that in the review.
+While I don’t get paid to write or have meals expensed, I do, get invited to media events to try new restaurants or sample new menus, but I always disclose that in the review.
 You’ll see after reading my reviews, I’ll tell you what’s great about a restaurant and what’s not so great.

 That being said, I do try to be fair in my reviews as I know it is hard work to run a restaurant.
 I am certainly not out to unjustly criticize any establishment, but I do expect good service and food for the money.
 And I want to pass that information on to my readers.